mconfalonieri/external-dns-hetzner-webhook/docs/deployment.md

 ## Using the Bitnami chart

-> [!NOTE]
+!!! note
-> The Bitnami distribution model changed and most features are now paid for.
+    The Bitnami distribution model changed and most features are now paid for.

 Skip this step if you already have the Bitnami repository added: